| SYD-TOR(1) | General Commands Manual | SYD-TOR(1) |

 | -d | Run in debug mode without confinement. |

-| -i socket-fd | Socket file descriptor to receive the listening socket from. |
+| -i socket-fd | Socket file descriptor to receive listening socket from. |

 | -o ext-addr | Specify external address to forward traffic to. |